 To determine where you are at when it comes to your financial standing, you must first take an honest look at your current debt totals.
 Add up the total balances on your credit cards and lines of credit to see how much debt you already have on your plate.

-If your debt totals exceed your ability to repay the amounts by the statement deadlines, you could end up on the hook for interest payments that have the potential to increase your credit card balances across the board.
+If your debt totals exceed your ability to repay the amounts by the stated deadlines, you could end up on the hook for interest payments that have the potential to increase your credit card balances across the board.
 Whenever you cannot pay your full balance by the due date, remember to calculate your upcoming interest charges as a part of your debt totals.